-Compliance is measured by dividing the number of violations to the ID policy (two pieces of ID for anyone appearing to be under 25) by the number of times compliance is checked.
+Compliance is measured by dividing the number of violations to the ID checking requirement by the number of times compliance is checked.
 The Liquor Control and Licensing Branch checks compliance through a mystery shoppers program.
-A high compliance percentage will ensure there are no sales to minors.
+A high compliance percentage will prevent sales to minors.